snowplow/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-models/dbt-media-player-data-model/index.md

 **The package source code can be found in the [snowplow/dbt-snowplow-media-player repo](https://github.com/snowplow/dbt-snowplow-media-player), and the docs for the [model design here](https://snowplow.github.io/dbt-snowplow-media-player/#!/overview/snowplow_media_player).**

 The package contains a fully incremental model that transforms raw media player event data into derived tables for easier querying.
-It can supports media events tracked using the following tracking implementations on Web and mobile:
+It can support media events tracked using the following tracking implementations on Web and mobile:

 * on Web using plugins for our [JavaScript trackers](/docs/collecting-data/collecting-from-own-applications/javascript-trackers/index.md):
   * [media plugin](/docs/collecting-data/collecting-from-own-applications/javascript-trackers/javascript-tracker/javascript-tracker-v3/plugins/media/index.md) that can be used to track events from any media player.